vmatao/nt_t3_classify_least_lbl/readme.txt

 2. Semi-supervised / pseudo-labelling - order images data by labels and query for example 500 labels for each class.
 Use supervised learning to train on these 1000*number of classes.
 Then classify the rest keeping the high confidence labels.
-Repeat the process until all are labeled and then test.(The method that I've used)
+Repeat the process until all are labeled and then test.
+(The method that I've used) Nr of labels retrieved:~10400   Overall accuracy: 90.2%

 3. Use unsupervised learning to attribute the images to n clusters.
 Where n is the number of classes.
 Then cluster the test data, use the most prevailing label as the cluster label and then test against the test labels.
 Having the requirement of